-We have a Value for Money Statement that is part of ongoing work to ensure that Value for Money is fully embedded in our culture.
+We have a Value for Money Statement (PDF 373KB) that is part of ongoing work to ensure that Value for Money is fully embedded in our culture.

-We are also externally audited on whether we provide value for money – read the latest report.
+We are also externally audited on whether we provide value for money – read the latest annual audit report (753KB).

 A key factor in knowing how well you are performing is the ability to compare yourself with others and against your own previous performance.
 For us, this involves comparing ourselves with other similar local authorities and this process is known as benchmarking.